- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29873_header-aerial.rev.1450206652.jpg)"/>

 ACM Nick Adams Short Story Contest

 Each year, the Associated Colleges of the Midwest (ACM) invites English Departments at member schools to submit outstanding student short stories.
-Interested students, who need not be English majors, should contact the English Department in January or February of each year for more information.
+Interested students, who need not be English majors, should contact the English and Creative Writing Department in January or February of each year for more information.
 Visit the ACM’s website on the contest for more information and to see past winners.

 Our two literary magazines, Collage and Tusitala, publish creative writing by students from a wide variety of disciplines.
 The difference?
 Collage publishes writing in a variety of foreign languages; Tusitala